0x1eef/ryo.rb/README.md

 [`Ryo::Enumerable`](http://0x1eef.github.io/x/ryo.rb/Ryo/Enumerable.html) provides
-specialized implementations of Enumerable methods that can return a new copy of a Ryo object, or mutate a Ryo object and its prototypes in-place.
+specialized implementations of Enumerable methods that can return a new copy of a Ryo object and its prototypes, or mutate a Ryo object and its prototypes in-place.

 The following example demonstrates a mutating map operation of a Ryo object with [`Ryo.map!`](http://0x1eef.github.io/x/ryo.rb/Ryo/Enumerable.html#map!-instance_method).